wz30/Leetcode/pattern.md

 ## Pattern: bitwise XOR
 - x xor 0 -> x  (!!!!)

+## sqrt or root of any number
+- to do

+## Sale path problem with two follow-ups

 ## Question
 - how to override the hashet eqyail method to custmize my own.
 ## Reference